 One area that is often overlooked by designers is backyard and pool area lighting.
-This is beginning to change as homeowners want to stay at home and enjoy their backyard environment.
-When daylight savings ends, many people will be leaving for work when it is still dark and return after dark, only getting weekends to enjoy the beautiful landscaping and pool environment that they have spent thousands of dollars creating.
+After dark and without proper lighting, homeowners may not be able to enjoy the beautiful landscaping and pool environment that they have spent thousands of dollars creating.
 In addition to the aesthetic benefits, safety (to avoid injury) and security (to avoid intrusion by a trespasser) are also benefits of lighting.

 After determining what your motives are for your outdoor lighting, take a tour of your backyard and determine what you would like to illuminate.
 Then stand inside at the back of your house and determine what you would like to see when viewing the backyard and pool area at night.
 The next step is determining what type of lighting technique would best provide the desired look for the particular item that you are illuminating, followed by determining what type of fixtures would best serve your needs, and then selecting the proper method of controlling your lights.

 As the name implies, lights are aimed upward to illuminate.
 This is a particularly good method of illuminating trees.

 This method works very well to create a light over outdoor activity areas, such as patios.

 This method tends to work well when trying to light waterfalls, statues, and occasionally plants or small trees.

 This is often done for safety as well as aesthetics.

 Moonlighting—This is an increasingly popular method of lighting .
 It is most often done by mounting the lights in mature trees, with the fixture pointing downward.
 It tends to create the same shadowing effect as a full moon, creating a natural effect.